 - When using a cast iron skillet, you’ll find the eggs will stick to the pan and will be inedible.
 Use a non-stick pan instead.

 - When cooking the eggs over high heat, they will be very dry.
-Preheat the pan on a medium heat first and then turn the dial down to medium-low to control how they cook.
+Preheat the pan on medium heat first and then turn the dial down to medium-low to control how they cook.

 - Directly scrambling eggs in the pan gives you unattractive and streaky eggs that are mixed unevenly.
 Mix the eggs in a bowl instead, ensuring they are mixed well before adding them to the pan.

 - Not moving the eggs around in the pan will result in scrambled eggs that are dry.
 This is because a crust will form on the bottom of the eggs if they are left unattended.
 Move them continually around in the pan to stop this from happening.

 - Letting the eggs overcook in the pan when it has been taken of the element, means your eggs will dry out as they are still cooking in the pan.
 Put them into a bowl or a plate immediately when they have finished cooking.

 - When you use old eggs, the egg whites can muddle the water as they separate into strands.
 Use fresh eggs to ensure the egg white stays together.

 - Adding the eggs directly into the water gives you less control over how the eggs enter into the water.
 Crack them in small bowls first and then very slowly and gently place them in the water instead.